MarielleSP/Churn-DecisionTree/index.md

 ![Static png image for display](2Dscatter.png)

-The customers that left (red dots) are primarily in the Month-to-Month plot, especially at low months of tenure and high monthly charges.
+The customers that left (red dots) are primarily in the Month-to-Month plot, especially at low months of tenure and/or high monthly charges.
 This visualization supports the decision tree modelling.
 The visualization also shows a number of red dots for customers on a one-year contract with high monthly charges.